giulioverazzo/simple-auction-site/README.md

 # simple-auction-site
-A simple online auctions site made for didactical Purposes.
+A simple online auctions site.
 It uses HTML5, PHP, JavaScript and CSS.